GandhiNN/gandhinn.github.io/_drafts/2025-12-25-building-an-amazon-athena-shell-using-rust.md

 {% endhighlight %}

-First, let's set our crate dependencies in Cargo.toml:
+Then let's set our crate dependencies in Cargo.toml:

 {% highlight yaml %}